Travel for vaccinated Australians

 - you are travelling to receive urgent medical treatment that is not available in Australia

-- you are travelling on compassionate or humanitarian grounds
+- you are travelling on compelling or compassionate grounds

 You must provide evidence to support your claims.
 Requests may be finalised without further consideration if insufficient evidence is provided.
 Evidence may include:

 - marriage certificate/s